mate-academy/react_clock/README.md

 # React Clock
 Create a class component `Clock` updating the time every second using a given markup.

-Time should be printed on the page and in the DevTools console.
+1. time should be printed on the page and in the DevTools console.
 1. start the timer only when the component is added to the page (`componentDidMount`)
-1. update time every second using `setInterval`.
+1. update time every second using `window.setInterval`.
 1. Change the `App` to be a class components
 1. add `hasClock` variable to the `App` state.
 1. the `Clock` should be visible only when `hasClock` is `true`.